ssksameer56/TCPChatSystem/README.md

 # Usage

-The Package contains two modules - server and client.
+The Go Module contains two packages - server and client respectively.

 To start the server navigate the server folder and start the server